 Often considered one of the Seven Natural Wonders of the World, the Grand Canyon is an inspiring color-filled canyon up to 18 miles wide and a mile deep.

-Packaged like four parks in one, Olympic offers an assortment of temperate rainforest, breathtaking mountain range, Pacific coastline and lush forest.
+Packaged like three parks in one, Olympic offers an assortment of temperate rainforest, breathtaking mountain range, Pacific coastline and lush forest.

 Sequoia contiguous with Kings Canyon, is a landscape famous for its vast caverns, jagged foothills and its giant sequoia trees.